 Earn the benefits of integrated systems

-By integrating ventilation, rotary heat exchanger, heat pump, and heat recovery solution in one closed system you obtain one very obvious aesthetic amendment.
+By integrating ventilation, rotary heat exchanger, heat pump, and heat recovery solution in one closed system, you obtain one very obvious aesthetic amendment.

 “Most architects loathe having multiple outdoor units placed upon their building design, so by integrating everything, you make building HVAC almost invisible.
 But that is, of course, not all!
 By integrating everything, you can improve the overall COP/EER (Coefficient Of Performance/Energy Efficiency Ratio) significantly, and this is a great step towards becoming ‘zero-carbon-ready’.

-Using the OJ Air2 to control your compressor and 4-way heat pump valve and placing the rotary heat exchanger between the condenser and the evaporator, you can gain significant carbon emission reductions and improve the indoor climate in the building – all in one stroke.“
+Using the OJ Air2 to control your compressor and 4-way heat pump valve and placing the rotary heat exchanger between the condenser and the evaporator, you can gain significant carbon emission reductions and improve the indoor climate in the building – all in one step.“

 Jens Antonsen, Product Manager, OJ Electronics